bvirxx/bLUe_PYSIDE/README.md

   * 2.5D LUTs are edited in a *perceptual editor* by selecting, grouping and moving nodes as projections onto a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
+Grid transformations are supported to interactively modify the overall gamut.

+ * 3D LUTs are controlled by curves defining changes (additive or multiplicative shifts) in a color channel, depending on the value of another channel.

  Selection masks are automatically created from 2.5D LUTs, based on the node selection.
 Masks can be freely edited.

- * 3D LUTs are controlled by curves defining changes (additive or multiplicative shifts) in a color channel, depending on the value of another channel.

 Multiple adjustment layers can be exported as a single 3D LUT in .cube format.